sdsc-hpc-training-org/basic_skills/how_to_run_notebooks_on_expanse/README.md

 **By** [Mary Thomas, SDSC](https://www.sdsc.edu/research/researcher_spotlight/thomas_mary.html) **Updated:**  July 28, 2021

-This quick-start guide will show you how to run jupyter notebooks on Expanse using the [SDSC Reverse Proxy Service (RPS)](https://hpc-training.sdsc.edu/notebooks-101/notebook-101.html).
-RPS is a prototype system that will allow users to launch secure (HTTPS) Jupyter Services on on any Expanse compute node using a simple bash script called *start_notebook*.
+This quick-start guide will show you how to run jupyter notebooks on Expanse using the [SDSC Satellite Reverse Proxy Service (RPS)](https://hpc-training.sdsc.edu/notebooks-101/notebook-101.html).
+Satellite is a prototype system that will allow users to launch secure (HTTPS) Jupyter Services on any Expanse compute node using a simple bash script called *galyleo* or *start_notebook*.
 The notebooks will be made available to the user outside of the cluster firewall using a *secure* HTTPS connection between the external users web browser and the reverse proxy server.

 ## Set up a SECURE (HTTPS) Jupyter Notebook environment on Expanse: